Reluctant To Delegate - People Development Magazine

 1. The challenge of time

-One of the biggest challenges I have personally faced which has made me reluctant to delegate is the challenge of time.
-By the time I explained the task to someone else, I could have done it myself many times over!
+One of the biggest challenges I have personally faced, which has made me reluctant to delegate, is the challenge of time.
+By the time I explain the task to someone else, I could have done it myself many times over.

 For example, I once worked at a church where one of my responsibilities was to upload the weekly sermon to our website.
 The process was rather lengthy and technical.
 It took me several hours each week to finish.
-Where would I find the time, much less someone with the technical know-how to be able to delegate this task to someone?
-After several years, I decided to do something about it.
-I looked for someone with the capability – not expertise – to be able to manage the technical aspects of the task.
+Where would I find the time, let alone someone with the technical know-how to delegate this task to someone?
+After several years, I decided to take action.
+I looked for someone with the capability, not expertise, to be able to manage the technical aspects of the task.

-The fear of failure is a barrier that many leaders face which makes them reluctant to delegate.
+The fear of failure is a barrier that many leaders face, making them reluctant to delegate.
 What if they make a mistake?
 If they mess up?
 What if they don’t do it the way I want it done?
-I’ll just have to go back and fix the mistakes they have made, so I might as well just do it myself.
+I’ll just have to go back and fix the mistakes they have made, so I might as well do it myself.

 Failure is one of the possible outcomes in any given situation.
-Proper preparation will reduce the possibility of failure.
+Proper preparation reduces the likelihood of failure.
 Of course, we can never eliminate failure as a possibility.
 But leaders are risk-takers by nature.
-The desired result is not found in eliminating risk, but in minimizing it.
+The desired result is not found in eliminating risk, but in minimising it.
 So start by identifying your fear.
-Then minimize the risk that is the root of that fear.
+Then minimise the risk that is the root of that fear.
 For example, if you fear delegation because you’re afraid that the work won’t get done, that’s the perceived risk of delegation.

-Now that you have identified the possible risk, consider what you would need to do to minimize that risk.
-If your concern is that the work will not get done, determine a follow-up system for each subtask involved.
+Now that you have identified the possible risk, consider what you would need to do to minimise that risk.
+If your concern is that the work will not be completed, establish a follow-up system for each subtask involved.
 Outline each task, set deadlines for them, and hold a meeting at each deadline to ensure that all tasks get completed.

 Ultimately, this is a sign of insecurity.
 Insecurity is not what we want to portray as leaders.
-Also, the mind of an insecure leader will perceive any praise that is not directed toward them as a threat to their leadership.
+Additionally, the mind of an insecure leader will perceive any praise not directed toward them as a threat to their leadership.
 But the opposite is true.
 As you develop others and give them the freedom to lead, you increase their loyalty to you.
-They will often give you credit for things that you had nothing to do with.
+They will often give you credit for things that you had no part in.
 Secure leaders are not concerned with who gets the credit.

-Pride also comes into play when we don’t delegate because we see delegation as an admission that we can’t handle our workload.
+Pride also comes into play when we don’t delegate, as we often view delegation as an admission that we can’t handle our workload.
 We tend to see delegation as an admission that we are overwhelmed.
-Or we see it as a sign that we lack the organizational skills to keep on top of everything.
+Or we see it as a sign that we lack the organisational skills to keep on top of everything.
 To delegate would make us look just a little “less” in the eyes of those who are watching us as leaders.
 So we cling to our workload despite actually feeling overwhelmed.
 We sacrifice efficiency and progress instead of delegating.

 A leader might doubt the competence or skills of their team members.
 This lack of trust can stem from past experiences where tasks were not completed to the desired standard, leading to hesitation in delegating important tasks.